hwborchers/ctv-optimization/Optimization.md

 Broyden-Fletcher-Goldfarb-Shanno (BFGS) method, bounded BFGS, conjugate gradient (CG), Nelder-Mead, and simulated annealing (SANN) optimization methods.
 It utilizes gradients, if provided, for faster convergence.
-Typically it is used for unconstrained optimization but includes an option for box-constrained optimization.
+Typically it is used for unconstrained optimization, but includes an option for box-constrained optimization.

 Additionally, for minimizing a function subject to linear inequality